 That’s why I’m always all about supporting my friends at California Grown, who, as their name suggests, promote everything grown here from produce to wine.

-Since one of the ways I capture an experience is through food, I'm sharing a recipe inspired by the experience, which is 100% California.
+Since I capture an experience through food, I’m sharing a recipe inspired by the experience, which is 100% California.
 When I think of late winter in Central Coast California, citrus immediately comes to mind.
 And, while there are many varieties and types to choose from (Meyer Lemons!
 Kishu Mandarins!
 Blood Oranges!
 Cara Cara Oranges!), one I have a big love for is kumquats.
 In my opinion, these sweet-tart fruits are overlooked, so I wanted to put them center stage.

-Okay, they're sharing the spotlight with a few other ingredients that come from this part of the state -- almonds and pistachios -- and, if I do say so, these Kumquat Pistachio Brown Butter Tea Cakes are a keeper!
-This is a simple-to-make dessert recipe for little cakes perfect for tea time -- but with a California twist!
+Okay, they’re sharing the spotlight with a few other ingredients that come from this part of the state–almonds, and pistachios– and, if I do say so, these Kumquat Pistachio Brown Butter Tea Cakes are a keeper!
+This simple-to-make dessert recipe for little cakes is perfect for tea time–but with a California twist!
 Brown butter and almond flour cakelets get mixed with roasted pistachios and candied kumquats for a not-too-sweet and healthy-ish treat!

 Want even more California-inspired recipe ideas?
 Check out this California-inspired brunch that includes one of my favorite twists on sangria!

 Kumquat Pistachio Brown Butter Tea Cakes Recipe

 - 1/2 pound kumquats thinly sliced

 - 1 1/2 sticks (12 tablespoons) unsalted butter plus more for coating the muffin pan

 - 3/4 cup powdered sugar plus more for garnish